-a. no course used by an individual student to satisfy the humanities category may be used to satisfy another subject category, and b. no single course may in any case be used to satisfy more than two General Education categories.
+- a) no course used by an individual student to satisfy the humanities category may be used to satisfy another subject category, and - b) no single course may in any case be used to satisfy more than two General Education categories.
+Students may not take more than two courses in any one discipline to satisfy the requirements of the Cortland General Education Program.
+Students should refer to the registrar's website under All-College Requirements for detailed information regarding Cortland General Education Program.
+A full list of General Education requirements across SUNY is available at www.suny.edu/provost/generaleducatioin/courselist/mastercampuslist.cfm

-SUNY Cortland General Education Categories
+Cortland General Education Learning Outcome Categories

 - 1. Quantitative Skills

 - 2. Natural Sciences (two courses, see Category 13)

 - 3. Social Science

 - 4. United States History and Society

 - 5. Western Civilization

 - 6. Contrasting Cultures

 - 7. Humanities

 - 8. The Arts

 - 9. Foreign Language (refer to degree program)

-- 10. Basic Communication

-- a.
-Academic Writing and b.
-Presentation Skills
+- 10. Basic Communication Academic Writing and Presentation Skills

 - 11. Prejudice and Discrimination

 - 12. Science, Technology, Values and Society

 - 13. Natural Sciences (second of two courses)